-Since its inception in 2015, the G4 Alliance has worked tirelessly to elevate surgical care on the global stage.
-Thanks to the efforts of G4 Alliance, its members, and partners, global surgery is no longer perceived as the "neglected stepchild of global health" that it once was.
-Policymakers at the highest levels recognize that to achieve ambitious global health goals such as Universal Health Coverage (UHC) and Sustainable Development Goal 3 (Good Health and Well-being), surgery can no longer be relegated to the periphery of critical global and national health policy and health systems strengthening efforts, but rather must be integrated throughout.
+Since its inception, the G4 Alliance has worked tirelessly to elevate surgical care on the global stage.
+Thanks to the efforts of the members and partners of the G4 Alliance, global surgery is no longer perceived as the "neglected stepchild of global health" that it once was.
+Policymakers at the highest levels recognize that to achieve ambitious global health goals such as universal health coverage (UHC) and Sustainable Development Goal 3 (Good Health and Well-being), surgery can no longer be relegated to the periphery of critical global and national health policy and health systems strengthening efforts, but rather must be integrated throughout.

-The historic memorandum of understanding signed between the G4 Alliance and the World Health Organization (WHO) in August 2024 is a testament to what is possible with a unified and coordinated approach to advocacy and policy implementation.
-Aimed at enhancing collaboration and cooperation to improve integrated emergency, critical, and operative (ECO) care in LMICs, this agreement marks a significant step forward towards achieving UHC and ensuring safe surgical care access for all.
+The MOU signed between the G4 Alliance and the WHO in August 2024 is a testament to what is possible with a unified and coordinated approach to advocacy and policy implementation.
+Aimed at enhancing collaboration and cooperation to improve integrated emergency, critical, and operative care in LMICs, this agreement marks a significant step forward towards achieving UHC and ensuring safe surgical care access for all.
 It also builds on the impressive legacy of the G4 Alliance over the past decade and lays the groundwork for the ambitious advocacy agenda the G4 Alliance has set for the future.